John Cumming (Scottish footballer): International career

 Cumming played nine times for Scotland, with his senior caps coming in two distinct spells.
 The first cap was a defeat at home to the 'Magical Magyars' era Hungary team in December 1954.
 This was a few weeks after Cumming won his first major trophy, and represented the first of four caps between December 1954 and May 1955.
 He then gained five further caps between April and June 1960, when his second league-winning campaign reached its conclusion.

 He also represented the Scottish League XI.

 Personal life

-Cumming and his wife Jean had a daughter, Jean, a son, James, and five grandchildren.
+Cumming and his wife Jane had a daughter, Jean, a son, James, and five grandchildren.
 He died on 6 December 2008.

 The John Cumming Stadium in his home town of Carluke is named in his honour.